aPlacuzzi/Experiment-2021-Pulverization-EdgeCloudSim/README.md

-This repository contains code and instruction to reproduce the experiments presented in the paper "A Methodology and Simulation-based Toolchain for Estimating Deployment Performance of Intelligent Collective Services at the Edge" by Roberto Casadei, Giancarlo Fortino, Danilo Pianini, Andrea Placuzzi, Claudio Savaglio, and Mirko Viroli; submitted to Applied Soft Computing.
+This repository contains code and instruction to reproduce the experiments presented in the paper "A Methodology and Simulation-based Toolchain for Estimating Deployment Performance of Intelligent Collective Services at the Edge" by Roberto Casadei, Giancarlo Fortino, Danilo Pianini, Andrea Placuzzi, Claudio Savaglio, and Mirko Viroli.

 ## Requirements